 Tai Chi for Arthritis and Falls Prevention: A class began in March at the Huachuca City Senior Center.
 This class represents our effort to create more purpose driven programming.
 Evidence-based Falls Prevention and Chronic Disease programming educates participants on the importance of moving and staying active but in the past after those classes and workshops ended, participants did not always have access to movement and exercise classes.
 The A Matter of Balance class in Huachuca City promoted the Tai Chi during the class and set the dates for the start of Tai Chi so participants could stay engaged.
-Six of the twelve A Matter of Balance participants could stay engaged.
-Six of the twelve A Matter of Balance participants could stay engaged.
+Six of the twelve A Matter of Balance participants continued with the Tai Chi class.
+There are 15 total registered participants.